 Hall of Fame Inductees: 2015

 Adam Foley has 70 international caps for Australia.

 As a coach, Tony Trad is arguably one of the best the game has seen.

 Tony does more than think creatively about the game, he trusts himself to run with his creative ideas and that is the true essence of innovation.
-It is his innovations that have changed the way the game is played and have many trying to emulate his style of play.
+It is his innovations that have changed the way the game is played and have many tried to emulate his style of play.
 Impressively he is a coach who is not afraid to tell other coaches what he is doing and discuss new innovations in the game.
-He has no fear in his coaching, but rather sees it as a personal challenge to keep improving and making himself, his players, and the game better.
+He has no fear in his coaching but rather sees it as a personal challenge to keep improving and making himself, his players, and the game better.

 Hall of Fame Inductees: 2013